 As someone who has been directly involved with building and selling software-defined storage and Hyper-converged Infrastructure solutions in a previous life, I have seen first-hand the benefits that a server-based storage solution can bring.
-It is because of this that I am convinced that server-based storage has the potential to address key customer concerns centered around infrastructure cost and complexity, specifically as it relates to storage arrays.
+It is because of this that I am convinced that server-based storage has the potential to address key customer concerns centered around infrastructure cost, infrastructure security, and management complexity.
 But there is some question around whether existing solutions, like Hyper-converged Infrastructure, live up to the hype.

 Hyper-converged Infrastructure Held So Much Promise, But Failed to Deliver

 Hyper-converged Infrastructure sold the idea that IT organizations could deploy a cheaper and simpler infrastructure through use of standard server-hardware components and an easy setup and installation experience by enabling VM administrators to self-manage their application clusters.
 But this turned out to be not as simple as promised.
 In reality, customers relayed that these platforms were definitely not easier than the traditional 3-tier architecture and that the cost of acquisition actually, at times, increased operational complexity and cost.
 Let’s examine further.